 You can catch a glimpse of The Severn Bore at numerous locations along the River Severn, but the best vantage points are located at Minsterworth, Stonebench and Over Bridge.

-While large bores of four and five stars attract huge crowds, and nabbing a good spot from which to watch the action can be tricky, The Environment Agency’s predictions for 2013 suggests we’ll be in for a number of medium-sized bores too this year – when the river banks shouldn’t be too crowded.
+While large bores of four and five stars attract huge crowds, and nabbing a good spot from which to watch the action can be tricky, the predictions for 2016 suggests we’ll be in for a number of medium-sized bores too this year – when the river banks shouldn’t be too crowded.

-If you’re feeling very, very brave and fancy joining the daredevils and trying to ride The Severn Bore for yourself, just remember that the water is extremely cold and moves very quickly – so having a 25 metre school swimming badge sewn onto your trunks isn’t going to prepare you.
+If you’re feeling brave and fancy joining the daredevils and trying to ride The Severn Bore for yourself, just remember that the water is extremely cold and moves very quickly – so having a 25-metre school swimming badge sewn onto your trunks isn’t going to prepare you.